darkorcar/managing-humans-digest/README.md

-# Managig Humans by Michael Loop - Digest
+# Managing Humans by Michael Loop - Digest

 - You want to work with your team, you want to learn from them, I want them to trust me.